Organizational Behavior & Human Resources

 Human Resources Management

-Research Tools (18 hours): The School of Business requires that all doctoral students complete at least 18 semester hours of research-tools course work as specified by the major area of concentration.
+Research Tools (18 hours): The Moore School requires that all doctoral students complete at least 18 semester hours of research-tools course work as specified by the major area of concentration.
 The specific course work required will include no more than 6 semester hours of research-tools course work from the major area of concentration and must be approved by the student's Ph.D. advisory committee, program director, and associate dean for academic affairs.
 The following is a partial list of courses that students take to fulfill this requirement:

 MGMT 872 -- Seminar in Management Research Methodology.
 (3 Credits) (Prerequisite: MGSC 792) Research methods and techniques for translation of management theory and practical problems into testable propositions.